voxpupuli/puppet-etcd/README.md

 This plugin was originally authored by [Tailored Automation](https://tailoredautomation.io/).
 The maintainer preferred that Vox Pupuli take ownership of the module for future improvement and maintenance.
-Existing pull requests and issues were transferred over, please fork and continue to contribute here instead of Camptocamp.
+Existing pull requests and issues were transferred over, please fork and continue to contribute here.